SamagraX-Stencil/stencil-docs/docs/pages/otpPage.md

 ## Description

-The `OtpPage` molecule consists of the following elements:
+The `OtpPage` consists of the following elements:

 - Input field for entering the OTP.
 - Button to submit the OTP for verification.